Skyscanner/SkyFloatingLabelTextField/README.md

 ### Further customizing the control by subclassing

 The control was designed to allow further customization in subclasses.
 The control itself inherits from `UITextField`, so the standard overrides from there can all be used.
 A few other notable customization hooks via overriding are:
-- `updateColors`: override this method to customzie colors whenever the state of the control changes
+- `updateColors`: override this method to customize colors whenever the state of the control changes
-- Layout overrrides:
+- Layout overrides:
   - `titleLabelRectForBounds(bounds:CGRect, editing:Bool)`:  override to change the bounds of the top title placeholder view
   - `textRectForBounds(bounds: CGRect)`: override to change the bounds of the control (inherited from `UITextField`)
   - `editingRectForBounds(bounds: CGRect)`: override to change the bounds of the control when editing / selected (inherited from `UITextField`)
   - `placeholderRectForBounds(bounds: CGRect)`:  override to change the bounds of the placeholder view
   - `lineViewRectForBounds(bounds:CGRect, editing:Bool)`: override to change the bounds of the bottom line view

 ## Documentation